-Jonathan Weber is a Mindfulness meditation teacher, Mindful yoga therapist, Illustrator and Visionary artist.
+Jonathan Weber is a Mindfulness meditation teacher, Mindful yoga therapist, Fine artist/Illustrator, and Gardener.

 With more than 30 years of experience in meditation, yoga, Buddhism, and non-dual wisdom traditions, along with a contemporary training in evidence-based mindfulness approaches, Jonathan has been teaching classes, workshops and retreats since 2006.
 He specializes in the integration of mindfulness and yoga, and how to transform our everyday suffering into wisdom, happiness, and a more compassionate response to life.
 He developed the first Mindful yoga training in Norway through Oslo Yoga studio, where he is a senior mindfulness instructor, and has also been a co-therapist in the Therapeutic Yoga training with founder Maja Thune.
 Over the years of his teaching, Jonathan has become known for his warmth, wisdom, and grounding presence.